 This course will be introducing ways to dive into bird identification, both by sight as well as sound.
 Much like tracking, birding and ornithology are largely based around knowing the questions to ask.
 How big?
 What shape?
 Where was it?
 Through a combination of classroom and field time we will work as a group to ask these questions and many more as well as how to find the answers in our resources.
 We will also explore the basics of bird language and behavior and how to identify what the bird is doing and what it means.
 Come explore birds as individuals, indicators and educators.

-Expect to do a bird sit at dusk and dawn.
-This time of year that will mean an after dinner sit and a very early morning.
+Expect to do a bird sit at dusk.
+This time of year that will mean an after dinner sit.
+People are welcome to camp at the school if they wish.

 Guest Instructor Amasa Fiske-White